INNOVATIVE-PROBLEM-SOLVERS-LLC/HitachiEtherNetIP/README.md

 # HitachiEtherNetIP

+Update -- Jun 10, 2020 -- This implementation is being developed using an Hitachi UX-161 (Runs on a Linux based platform).
+When testing began for Modbus on the UX-160, RX-2, and RX platforms, it was discovered that there is a difference in the Modbus implementation between the Linux based platforms and previous platforms.
+For the legacy platforms, each command sent from the PC to the printer receives an immediate ACK response from the printer.
+After the printer sends the response to the PC, it waits for an ACK.
+On the Linux platform, the ACK is not required.

+The Linux based platform has a RJ-45 connector for direct communication to the printer.
+The legacy platforms interface thru a TUP-I device.
+This may account for the differences in the implementations.
+I need to connect a TUP-I device to my UX-161 and see if I get the same result.

+My implementation uses "TcpClient" and "NetworkStream" for Synchronous I/O to the printer.
+This implementation does not send a ACK for the response frame sent from the printer to the PC.
+The printer waits for the ACK and the next I/O operation times out.
+I have yet to find a way to send the ACK without going to a full "TcpClient" implementation.
+Anyone with an idea is welcome to speak up.

 Update -- Apr 12, 2020 -- Level 3.03 of the UX-161 printer software is available.
 However, no issues with Modbus or EtherNet/IP were addressed.
 Level 2.07 is the best level for these applications.

 Update -- Mar 25, 2020 -- All I/O was happening on the main thread leaving long pauses for viewing other tabs.
 The I/O was moved to a background thread and is queue driven.
 Also, the twin nozzle application was removed since it was no longer being used.